Amber cosmetic bottle with blank label. FDA labeling requirements.

 For example, if you add a product description in Spanish, you are then obligated to provide the ingredient list, net contents, warnings, and business address in Spanish as well.
 You can’t pick and choose which parts to translate.
 This requirement ensures that all consumers have access to the same critical information, regardless of the language they read on the package.
 It’s a key detail to manage for brands with a multilingual customer base.

-Labeling Rules for Specific Products
+Special Cases: Labeling Rules for Unique Products

 While the general rules cover most products, some cosmetic categories have specific nuances you need to know.
 Getting these details right is key to avoiding compliance issues down the road.
 Let’s look at a few common scenarios.

-Products for Professional Use
+How to Label Products for Professional Use

 If you sell cosmetics intended for use in salons, spas, or other professional settings, you still need to follow the FDA’s general labeling requirements.
 The “for professional use only” designation doesn’t give you a pass.
 In fact, you may need to include more detailed instructions for safe application by trained individuals.
 Remember, the FDA does not pre-approve labels, so the responsibility falls on you to ensure your product complies with the cosmetics labeling regulations under the FD&C Act and FPLA.
 This protects both the professionals using your products and their clients.